🎯 Big picture

 These protons will be abstracted by the base to form the new double bond.

-- If a β-carbon has no hydrogens → no elimination can occur there.
+If a β-carbon has no hydrogens, elimination cannot occur there.

 Step 5: Apply Zaitsev’s rule to predict the major alkene

-This leads to the formation of two possible regioisomers:
+This leads to the formation of the more substituted alkene, which is typically more stable.

 Key rule:

-In E1 reactions, the Zaitsev product—the more substituted alkene—is typically favored because it is more stable due to greater alkyl substitution (which stabilizes the double bond through hyperconjugation and inductive effects).
+In E1 reactions, the Zaitsev product is typically favored because it is more stable due to greater alkyl substitution (which stabilizes the double bond through hyperconjugation and induction).

 Step 6: Consider stereochemistry